“There is no truth in flesh, only betrayal.

 Yes they have atomantic shielding giving them a 5+ invulnerable save like most of the battle automata, However you want to keep them moving and avoid Hovering, where they become very vulnerable – if one gets grounded – all of its squadron members do too, and when that happens, they’re all toast.

 Three of these is the maximum you’ll want to field for a game in my opinion, any more than that and you’re getting into dodgy territory as most armies don’t run enough Anti Air to deal with more than 3.
-I run 2-3 and don’t get complaints.
-I’ll mention here; since FAQ 1.1 Vulturax do not have flare shields.
+I run 2-3 and don’t get complaints from the people I play against.
+I’ll mention here again – since FAQ 1.1 Vulturax do not have flare shields.

-2. Anacharis Scoria.
-Again, a model introduced with rules that would kill off Primarchs with little concern.
+A model introduced with rules that would kill off Primarchs with little concern.
+But that’s not solely what made him good.
 The offending item was the Vodian Sceptre, which now has had the entropic destroyer rule amended in the FAQ so that whenever this weapon causes an unsaved wound or Hull point, it inflicts D3 additional wounds, or, in the case of a target with an Armour Value, an additional Hull point, on the same model.
 Invulnerable saves may be taken against these wounds or Hull points, but they may not be replenished or ignored by any means, including Feel No Pain, It Will Not Die or Blessed Autosimulacra rolls.

 Players may wish to make a note of how many wounds a model has suffered from this weapon for the purposes of tracking how many wounds they may not recover using such abilities.